Pronunciation of 'Plectranthus'

 English (United States)

-A genus of plants in the mint family, often grown for their aromatic leaves or ornamental qualities.
+A genus of plants in the mint family, known for their aromatic leaves and ornamental flowers.